Moong Dal Murukku

 • Dry roast moong dal on a medium heat until lightly golden brown in color.

-• Then add fried gram and roast for few seconds, remove from the heat.
+• Add fried gram and roast for a few seconds, then remove from the heat.

 • Cool down completely and place them in a mixie jar and grind until a fine powder.

-• Then add salt, ajwain seeds or cumin seeds, asafoetida powder and butter, mix well until combined.
+• Add salt, ajwain seeds or cumin seeds, asafoetida powder, and butter, mix well until combined.

-• Then add water as needed and mix well until you get a smooth dough.
+• Add water as needed and mix well until you get a smooth dough.

-• Place a star plate or murukku plate in the murukku maker.
-Grease it with oil.
+• Place a star plate or murukku plate in the murukku maker and grease it with oil.

 • Fill the mould with enough dough and cover the rest of it with a moist cloth.

-• Meanwhile, heat a pan with oil over medium heat.
+• Heat a pan with oil over medium heat.

-• Squeeze the dough from the murukku maker onto the flat spatula or perforated ladle (back side) and gently drop the murukku in the hot oil as shown in the video.
+• Squeeze the dough from the murukku maker onto the flat spatula or perforated ladle (back side) and gently drop the murukku in the hot oil.

-• Fry both sides evenly.
-When they turn golden brown, remove from the oil and place them on a kitchen tissue.
+• Fry both sides evenly until golden brown, then remove from the oil and place on a kitchen tissue.

 • Repeat the same process for the leftover dough.